TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-authentication-azuread.md

 <timeSpanType>relative</timeSpanType>
 <timeSpanDuration>1d</timeSpanDuration>
 <title>Storage Authentication and Authorization Failure</title>
-<client>ASC,Portal</client>
 </metric>

-## Finding Authentication and Authorization failure occurrences
+### Finding Authentication and Authorization failure occurrences

 <Insight>
 <symptomId>StorageFailureTransactionInsightLight</symptomId>
 <executionText>We are running a quick check to find the authentication or authorization failure occurrences on the storage account</executionText>
 <timeoutText>We stopped the check, as it was taking too long</timeoutText>
 <noResultText>No authentication or authorization failures were found during the last 24 hours.
 Please modify the starttime and endtime to choose a different time window.</noResultText>
-<client>ASC,Portal</client>
 <additionalInputsReq>false</additionalInputsReq>
 </Insight>

+### Root cause diagnostics
-### Input the response from the previous troubleshooter or provide custom data so we can run a deep analysis on a specific failure
+Input the response from the previous troubleshooter or provide custom data so we can run a deep analysis on a specific failure:

 <Insight>
 <symptomId>StorageFailureTransactionInsight</symptomId>